-- (a) Before the 1st anniversary of completing the final agreement, US\$1,000,000 of exploration expenditures (the Company fulfilled this requirement during fiscal 2012); - (b) Before the 2nd anniversary of completing the final agreement, an additional US\$2,000,000 of exploration expenditures (by April 30, 2012, the Company had incurred US\$1,475,093 of exploration expenditures towards meeting this commitment).
+- (a) Before the 1st anniversary of completing the final agreement, US\$1,000,000 of exploration expenditures (the Company fulfilled this requirement during fiscal 2012); - (b) Before the 2nd anniversary of completing the final agreement, an additional US\$2,000,000 of exploration expenditures (the Company fulfilled this requirement during fiscal 2013).

-Barsele Guld will retain a 2 per cent net smelter royalty on the Barsele property, which the Company may purchase at any time for US\$2,000,000 per percentage point, or a total of US\$4,000,000.
+Barsele Guld will retain a 2 per cent net smelter royalty on the Barsele Property, which the Company may purchase at any time for US\$2,000,000 per percentage point, or a total of US\$4,000,000.